Slackadays/Clipboard/README.md

 The Clipboard project is a terminal clipboard manager with many useful features.

-Yuck!
-We can do better.
+Yuck, ugh, puke!
+Can we do better?

 Clipboard is _<ins>the</ins> time and effort saver_ to use **anytime, anywhere in the terminal** to cut, copy, and paste (and more) with, just how you would on a desktop!
 It's like having a helper with a perfect memory by your side.
 You'll be sitting on a sunny beach sipping a papaya smoothie with the love of your life 🤩 in no time.
 Ok, so maybe that last part might not actually happen, but you get the idea: